-Therefore, the WSIS target, "Connect villages with telecommunications/ICT and establish community access points", should be promoted more intensively, by employing emerging broadband technologies for various e-application services to stimulate social and economic activities in rural and remote areas.
-Multipurpose community telecentres (MCT), public call offices (PCO), community access centres (CAC) and e-posts are still valid in terms of cost effectiveness for sharing of infrastructure and facilities by community residents, leading to the goal of provision of individual telecommunication access.
+Therefore, the WSIS target, "Connect villages with telecommunications/ICTs and establish community access points", should be promoted more intensively, taking into account the sharing economy, by employing where possible emerging advanced digital broadband technologies to support various e-application services to stimulate social and economic activities and enhance the quality of life for inhabitants in rural and remote areas.
+Multipurpose community telecentres (MCT), public call offices (PCO), community access centres (CAC) and e-posts are still valid in terms of cost effectiveness for sharing broadband access and facilities by community residents, leading to the goal of provision of individual telecommunication access.

+It is also important to consider broadband demand creation and affordability programmes for the adoption of broadband and e-services specifically for people living in rural and remote areas.
+They face unique challenges that differ from those living in non-rural areas and need access to affordable broadband technologies and services.
+Government incentives, subsidies and other financing mechanisms are necessary.
+Work on the effective use of tools such as Universal Service Funds, innovative business and investment models and other best practices is also crucial.

 2 Question or issue for study

-There are still many challenges to spreading telecommunications/ICTs in rural and remote areas.
-Throughout the studies conducted in past study periods, it has been clear from the experience of many countries that technologies and strategies for rural and remote areas are various and diversified from country to country.
-Also, the social, economic and technological situation in rural and remote areas is changing rapidly.
-Therefore, it is important to update the study of telecommunications/ICTs for rural and remote areas and to provide best practices to other developing and developed countries, in respect of the following items:
+There are still many challenges to deploying and expanding terrestrial and non-terrestrial high-speed broadband infrastructure to include space-based technologies in rural and remote areas.
+Throughout the studies conducted in the past study periods, it has been clear from the experience of many countries that technologies and strategies for rural and remote areas are various and diversified from country to country.
+Also, the social, economic and technological environments in rural and remote areas are rapidly integrating into the new digital economy.
+Therefore, it is important to update the study of broadband connectivity for rural and remote areas and to adapt to the new social environments emerging for rural inhabitants of developing countries including LDCs, LLDCs and SIDSs, in respect of the following items:

-– Techniques and sustainable solutions that can impact on the provision of telecommunications/ICTs in rural and remote areas, with emphasis on those that employ the latest technologies designed to lower infrastructure capital and operating costs, assist convergence between services and applications, and take into consideration the need to reduce greenhouse gas (GHG) emissions.
+– Techniques and sustainable solutions that can impact on the provision and availability of broadband infrastructure in rural and remote areas, with emphasis on those that employ the up-to-date technologies designed to lower infrastructure capital and operating costs, assist convergence between services and applications.

-– Difficulties in creating or upgrading telecommunication infrastructure in rural areas.
+– Difficulties in developing or deploying broadband infrastructure in rural and remote areas.

-– Difficulties facing fixed and mobile networks for rural deployments in developing and developed countries, and the requirements to be satisfied by such systems.
+– Difficulties facing broadband satellite, next generation mobile networks and fixed digital transmission systems for rural deployment in developing countries, and the requirements to be satisfied by such systems.

-– Needs and policies, mechanisms and regulatory initiatives to reduce the digital divide by increasing broadband access.
+– Needs and policies, mechanisms and regulatory initiatives to reduce the digital divide between rural and urban areas by increasing broadband access.

 – Quality of the services provided, and the cost effectiveness, degree of sustainability in different geographies and sustainability of the techniques and solutions.

+- The devopment of relevant and advantageous applications and broadband enabled tools that meet the specific needs of local communities in rural and remote areas to increase the demand for broadband technologies and services.

+– Financing mechanisms including Universal Service Funds.

-– Business models for sustainable deployment of networks and services in rural and remote areas, taking into consideration priorities based on economic and social indicators.
+– Integration and implementation of new telecommunication/ICT technologies/services in rural and remote areas (especially in education, health and agriculture).

-– Increasing availability of telecommunications/ICTs that provide enhanced connectivity at progressively lower costs, lower energy consumption and lower levels of GHG emissions.
+– Increasing availability of telecommunications/ICTs that provide enhanced connectivity at progressively lower costs, lower energy consumption and lower levels of GHG emissions specifically for rural and remote areas.